 Food serving: Glass, disposable option – biodegradable.

-Drink: non-citrus drinks in copper bottle, citrus drinks in stainless steel.
+Drink: non-citrus drinks in copper bottles, citrus drinks in stainless steel.

-Honorable mention: Clay pots to support local potters and promote environment friendly option.
+Honorable mention: Clay pots to support local potters and promote an environment-friendly option.

 I did not consider known harmful coating options here and included non-toxic coating options with its base metal.